Specific Training Opportunities

 • Mobilize advocacy and policy efforts to address inequity

-About Our Clinical Services
+Clinical Services (Monday, Tuesday)

 The IFMHA Program clinic is committed to providing outpatient services that meet the complex mental health needs of immigrant communities.
-Although clinical services are not limited to serving majority Spanish-speaking Latino/x/e families, this is our primary patient population.
-We draw from evidence-based interventions with responsivity to cultural and contextual context, and adaptations that reflect the needs and preferences of the families we serve.
+Although clinical services are not limited to serving majority Spanish-speaking Latine families, this is our primary patient population.
+We draw from evidence-based interventions with responsivity to cultural and contextual context and adaptations that reflect the needs and preferences of the families we serve.
 Clinical supervision will focus on the integration of advocacy principles and empowerment strategies in clinical care, as well as how to serve as policy advocates in our work outside the clinic.
 Interns will often have opportunities to learn more about consultation with immigration lawyers, providing advocacy and support to individuals/families seeking immigration relief, and school-based advocacy for children of immigrants and English language learners.
 Interns typically follow 2-3 cases, depending on presenting concerns, case management demands, and number of trainees.
 Trainees will attend weekly 1-hour clinical supervision.

 Who We Serve

-Policy and Advocacy Activities
+Policy and Advocacy Activities (Thursday, Friday)

 IFMHA Program activities focus on raising awareness of policy issues, synthesizing the research on the mental health impact of immigration policies, and disseminating information via policy updates/briefs, infographics, and guides/tip sheets for key stakeholders.
 Dr. Rusch is involved in several committees/collaborations focused on immigration policy and advocacy efforts at the local, state, and national level.
-She serves as Chair of the Policy and Advocacy Workgroup and Core Leadership Team for the Coalition for Immigrant Mental Health (CIMH; https://ourcimh.org/).
+She serves as Co-Chair of the Policy and Advocacy Workgroup and Core Leadership Team for the Coalition for Immigrant Mental Health (CIMH; https://ourcimh.org/).
 Trainees with clinical cases are expected to participate in policy and advocacy work because it is an integral component to the IFMHA clinical care model and can do so through a variety of experiences:

 • Participation in CIMH meetings and initiatives